spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/standard-filters-backend-and-frontend-technical-details.md

 ## Backend technical details

-The backend part of Standard Filters feature is located in the following modules:
+The backend part of the Standard Filters feature is located in the following modules:

 1. ProductCategoryFilter (`spryker/product-category-filter`),
 2. ProductCategoryFilterGui (`spryker/product-category-filter-gui`),